performlabrit/pupil-docs/developer-docs/fixation-detector.md

 ## Fixation Detector

 > I-DT identifies fixations as groups of consecutive points within a particular dispersion, or maximum separation.
 Because fixations typically have a duration of at least 100 ms, dispersion-based identification techniques often incorporate a minimum duration threshold of 100-200 ms to help alleviate equipment variability.
+Note that this algorithm does not account for head movements.
+As a result, it is unable to detect periods of high acuity vision of a stationary object through counter rotations of the eye and head (vestibulo-ocular reflex), or high acuity vision of a moving object through visual pursuit.

 In [`[1]`](http://www.gruberpeplab.com/teaching/psych231_fall2013/documents/231_SalvucciGoldberg2000.pdf), Salvucci and Goldberg define different categories of fixation detectors.
 One of them describes dispersion-based algorithms: